 Wash your hands before you start preparing and between preparing raw and ready to eat foods – learn about Handwashing.
 Wash chopping boards, knives and anything else which will come into contact with the food between preparing raw and ready to eat foods.

 Cook poultry, minced meats, sausages, tenderised meats and other pre-prepared meats until they reach 75°C in the centre using a meat thermometer.
 No pink should be visible.
-Steaks and other solid pieces of meat can be cooked to your preference eg rare or medium rare – if you use a meat thermometer it will help you cook the perfect piece of meat.
+Steaks, chops and whole pieces of meat should be cooked to 63 °C (medium rare) using a meat thermometer and left to stand for 3 minutes to kill any bacteria and parasites such as Toxoplasma gonddii.
+As a guide: well done is 77°C, medium 71°C and medium rare 63 °C (leave to rest for 3 minutes).

 Do not allow cooked meals to cool on the bench.
 As soon as steam stops rising, refrigerate or freeze in a leak-proof container.